eclab/grains/README.md

 A random walk generator (free or about a mean), plus sample and hold, plus added fuzz.
 Requires Mozzi.

-Status: Working
+Status: Working.

 ## Switchblade

 A combination fixed-lag smoother (slew), summed attenuverter, and noise-fuzzer.
 Requires Mozzi.

-Status: Working
+Status: Working.

 ## Tangle

 A combined digital logic function and buffered mult which can do various things, including trigger merges, inversion, thresholding, gate comparison, and so on.
+Tangle can also be used to restore the two missing Mute inputs on TRIQ164.

-Status: Working
+Status: Working.

 ## Tardy

 A short delay for digital signals.
 Takes up to 3 inputs and outputs each of them, delayed by a settable amount.
 Meant primarily to sync up drum triggers to line up with other things slowed by latency.

-Status: Working
+Status: Working.

 ## Theory